little-bear-labs/appsync-serverless-emulator-example/README.md

   - subscriptions
   - mutations
   - batch operations
+  - writing tests with an apollo client interface.

 The code in src/ contains a very simple test app using `aws-amplify` for authentication.